ApryseSDK/fluent-code-samples/RESTful Engine/Client Code/v2 API/RESTful-Client-.NET-Sample/RESTful-Client-.NET-Sample/README.md

     1. Alternatively you can run the .dll or .exe file that are produced in the *bin/Debug/netX.0/* folder where *X* is your .NET version

 ## Additional Information
-You can find additinal information about the v2 .NET RESTful Clients [here](https://fluent.apryse.com/documentation/engine-guide/Fluent%20RESTful%20Engines/RESTfulNetClient).
+You can find additional information about the v2 .NET RESTful Clients [here](https://fluent.apryse.com/documentation/engine-guide/Fluent%20RESTful%20Engines/RESTfulNetClient).